 “I think I should apologize to GSAC and maybe to others,” Coatsworth said.
 “What I wanted to make clear was that the administration at all those levels … including Carlos Alonso … have in fact been working very productively with representative bodies of graduate students.”

 Coatsworth said that he was not aware of any requests from GSAC to meet with him but would be willing to do so.

 As a representative of students in the Graduate School of Arts and Sciences, GSAC maintains a neutral position on the issue of unionization, a stance it has held since releasing a letter in the fall of 2016.

 GSAC’s statement follows the University’s decision not to bargain with the Graduate Workers of Columbia-United Auto Workers, Columbia’s graduate student union.
-Last January, graduate students voted in favor of joining GWC-UAW, a vote the University has since contested.
+In December of 2016, graduate students voted in favor of joining GWC-UAW, a vote the University has since contested.
 The University’s opposition led the union to file an unfair labor practice charge that will send the case to a federal appellate court.
 The University’s refusal also prompted a protest organized by GWC-UAW at Low Library earlier on Thursday.

 In its statement denying Coatsworth’s claim, GSAC said that the provost’s announcement misleadingly implied that the committee supported the University’s decision not to bargain.

 “Misrepresenting the nature of our relationship with the Columbia administration damages the relationship of trust we have with our constituents as well as places unnecessary stress on future interactions with the administration,” the GSAC statement read.

 Members of GSAC declined to comment further about their past meetings with the provost and other administrators.